visivo-io/visivo/mkdocs/topics/including.md

   - path: operation_dashboard.yml
 ```

 Use whatever system best matches your use case.

+Your includes can include other includes, allowing for nesting.
+Be wise!

 ## External Projects